About this Spicy Margarita

 We know.
-We have a lot of guts telling you that our version is best.
+We have a lot of guts to tell you that our version is the best.
 But you don’t have to take our word for it.
 Make our Spicy Margarita recipe, and then tell us we’re wrong!
 Challenge accepted.
-Oh!
-And if you’re looking for a fun alternative on our version, check out the Espolón Reposado Spicy Margarita recipe for more fiery inspiration.

 Tips for a successful Spicy Margarita

-Want to know how to give your Spicy Margarita recipe the right amount of kick and the perfect balance of flavors?
-We’ve got a few tricks you can use to make the best Spicy Margarita.
+Want to know how to give your Spicy Margarita recipe the right amount of kick and the perfect balance of flavours?
+We have a few tricks you can use to make the best Spicy Margarita.

 - Tequila: This is the hero of your Margarita.
 When choosing a tequila, remember that silver tequila is best.
-We suggest Espolón Tequila Blanco, because it’s handcrafted with 100% Weber Agave, and you want to infuse your margarita with an agave flavor.
+We suggest Espolón Tequila Blanco because it’s handcrafted with 100% Weber Agave, and you want to infuse your Margarita with an agave flavour.

-- Orange liqueur: Choose Grand Marnier for pronounced orange flavor with hints of vanilla and oak.
+- Orange liqueur: Choose Grand Marnier for pronounced orange flavour with hints of vanilla and oak.
 When combined with agave, you’ll have a lovely and mild sweetness that you expect from a Margarita.
-And if orange is your thing, check out some more Grand Marnier cocktails for some zesty inspiration.

-- Jalapeños: We’ve got a few tricks when it comes to using jalapeños.
-The first, more obvious one, is to use more if you want it spicier and less if you don’t.
-Remove the white membrane and seeds from the pepper before using it in your cocktail.
-But leave the seeds for an even bigger kick.
+- Jalapeños: We’ve got a few tricks for using jalapeños.
+The first, most obvious, is to use more if you want it spicier and less if you don’t.
+Remove the white membrane and seeds from the pepper before adding the sliced peppers to your cocktail.
+If you like spice, leave the seeds for an even bigger kick.
 We prefer it without and much more appreciate a subtle heat that doesn’t leave us sweating.

-- Glass rim: If you want to go the extra mile, go ahead and mix dried chili with your salt to rim the glass.
-You can also add lime zest to the salt for an extra citrus kick.
+- Glass rim: If you want to go the extra mile, mix dried chilli with your salt to rim the glass.
+You can add lime zest to the salt for an extra citrus kick.

 The best foods to serve with Spicy Margarita

-While it might be tempting to serve some spicy Mexican dishes with this Margarita, we suggest that you don’t go overboard.
-You still want to appreciate the heat of your drink so err on the side of caution when it comes to pairing it with overly spicy food.
+While serving some spicy Mexican dishes with this Margarita might be tempting, we suggest you don’t go overboard.
+You still want to appreciate the heat of your drink, so err on the side of caution when pairing it with overly-spicy food.
 Here are a few options:

 - Tacos: Add some spice to Taco Tuesday.
 Serve a variety of tacos for everyone to share.
-Beef short rib, pork belly, and chicken will go down well, but remember to keep it more savory than spicy.
+Beef short rib, pork belly and chicken will go down well, but remember to keep it more savoury than spicy.